Mister Leather Europe

 Mister Leather Europe (MLE) is a pan-European contest of leathermen held annually around October in Europe, organized by the European Confederation of Motorsport Club (ECMC) and hosted each year by a different member club.

 The first known contest was held in 1985 in Hamburg, Germany; the winner was David Riseborough, Sweden.

 MLE contestants must either be the winner of a local or regional ECMC club leather contest.
-Winners are usually sponsored to attend the International Mister Leather contest in Chicago the following May.
+Winners are usually sponsored to attend the International Mr. Leather contest in Chicago the following May.

-MLE contest format
+Contest format

 The contest take place during the ECMC AGM, the Annual General Meeting (AGM) of ECMC clubs, hosted each year by a different club.